Tapping into Niche Market Tourism

 If you have enough content, create a website dedicated to one niche market (as the Pot Guide does for marijuana users).

 Marketing a Niche Tourism Product

-- Produce content.
 Consumers are looking for relevant content that interests them.
+Talk about the niche product(s) across all the destination marketing channels in your toolbox.
 Tell consumers about your assets by creating blog posts, round-ups or listicles that appeal to specific niche audiences.